 Use suppression lists or smart content to ensure that once a person has consumed an offer, they don’t continue to see it.
 Over inundating an audience with repeat messaging not only decreases the likelihood of them clicking on the offer, but it also increases the chance that they click the deadly unsubscribe button.

-The IH Insight.
+The Iron Horse Insight.

 The difference between a good email marketing program and an average one is the ability to continually evolve.
 Businesses need to constantly experiment with content and tactics to refine their email marketing strategies based on the insights collected.